 A site-specific dance poem unrolls during 47 steps across a floor on Lekwungen land.
 When the dancer takes a step, the next line of poetry emerges.
 The video was filmed before the pandemic and is audio described and captioned.
 The project engages in ongoing dialogue around creating collective access in dance.

 - Audio description pre-show notes audio player

-- Embedded video with audio description and closed captions
+- Main video with audio description and open captions

 - Transcript of audio description pre-show notes

 Main video with audio description and open captions:

 (To increase caption size, click on settings on the video.)

 Transcript of audio description pre-show notes: